 Wilderness Study Areas (commonly known as WSAs) are places that have wilderness characteristics; that is a minimum size, naturalness, and outstanding opportunities for recreation which make them eligible for designation as wilderness.
 As early as 1926, the earliest advocates of wilderness preservation had acknowledged the beauty and important ecological values of the desert lands under the BLM’s administration as candidates for wilderness protection.
 In 1976, Congress directed the BLM to evaluate all of its land for the presence of wilderness characteristics, and identified areas became WSAs.
 The establishment of a WSA served to identify areas for Congress to consider for addition to the National Wilderness Preservation System.
-Today, the BLM manages WSA that contain about 12.6 million acres of public land.
-Until Congress makes a decision to add or end consideration of a WSA, the BLM manages the area not impair its suitability for designation as wilderness.
+Today, the BLM manages WSA that contain about 11.1 million acres of public land.
+Until Congress makes a decision to add or end consideration of a WSA, the BLM manages the area to ensure its suitability for designation as wilderness is not impaired.